 Bryan and Kim Kiss of Grasslands Poultry raise Sommerlad chickens at their farm near Wellington in NSW.
-Unlike broiler chicken farmers – who purchase day-old chicks from large processors, raise the birds and then send them off again a few weeks later for processing – Bryan and Kim breed and process their birds on-farm, which means they have total control over the chickens’ health and welfare from start to finish.
-The birds live happily outdoors, foraging on anything they fancy, always under the watchful eyes of Maremma sheepdogs.
+Unlike broiler chicken farmers – who purchase day-old chicks from large processors, raise the birds and then send them off again a few weeks later for processing – Bryan and Kim breed and process their birds on-farm.
+This means they have total control over the chickens’ health and welfare from start to finish.
+The birds live happily outdoors, foraging on anything they fancy.
+And all under the watchful eyes of Maremma sheepdogs.

-Grassland Sommerlads also have access to roosting shelters and a supplement feed that includes whole grains, which Kim says is important for the chickens’ gut health.
+Grassland Sommerlads also have access to roosting shelters and a supplement feed.
+This includes whole grains, which Kim says is important for the chickens’ gut health.

 “Before they were domesticated, chickens were jungle birds,” she says.
-“You can imagine them on the jungle floor – they’d eat anything that came their way, from seeds to bugs or worms.
+“They’d eat anything that came their way – seeds, bugs or worms.
 Their gut needs a variety of foods for them to be healthy.
-With the whole grains, they use them with soil and little rocks in their gizzards [a muscular part of a chicken’s digestive system that breaks up food into smaller, more digestible particles] to grind their food, which creates a healthy gut.
-It all spins back to our birds being healthier, and more nutritionally dense; we don’t need to use any medications or chemicals.”
+With whole grains, they use them with soil and little rocks in their gizzards to grind their food.
+This creates a healthy gut.
+It all spins back to our birds being healthier and more nutritionally dense.
+We don’t need to use medications or chemicals.”

 Caring from the ground up

-As well as being guardians of these healthy, happy, free-roaming birds, Bryan and Kim are also guardians of their land, and have been using regenerative farming practices for the past 25 years.
-While the pair also farm cattle and sheep, their main focus is on ensuring their property can continue to sustain healthy, ethical food production now and in the future.
+As well as being guardians of these healthy, happy, free-roaming birds, Bryan and Kim are also guardians of their land.
+The couple has been using regenerative farming practices for the past 25 years.
+While they also farm cattle and sheep, their main focus is on ensuring their property can continue to sustain healthy, ethical food production into the future.

 While Bryan and Kim have only been raising Sommerlad chickens since 2015, their choice of breed combined with their strong focus on sustainable farming and animal welfare has led to some of the country’s most outstanding produce.
 Grassland Poultry Sommerlad heritage chicken has won delicious. produce awards every year since 2018.

-So next time you’re buying a nice bit of chicken for dinner, it’s well worth taking the time to find out where that meat came from.
+It’s true a Grassland Poultry Sommerlad chicken might be more expensive than the $10 chook you can get at Woolies.
+But it’s worth thinking about the real price that’s being paid for that cheap meat.
+So next time you’re looking for a nice bit of chicken for dinner, take the time to find out where it came from.
 By choosing to support producers like Grassland Poultry, you’ll also be helping to support a more diverse and resilient food system.

-Those in NSW can find Grassland Poultry Sommerlad chickens at Feather and Bone, Victor Churchill, Hudson Meats, Leura Butchery, Paul’s Quality Meat and Farm to Fridge.
-You can also find them at Hand Sourced in Brisbane.
-To find out more about Grassland Poultry, head to grasslandpoultry.com.au
+In NSW, Grassland Poultry Sommerlad chicken is available at Feather and Bone, Victor Churchill, Hudson Meats, Leura Butchery, Paul’s Quality Meat and Farm to Fridge.
+In Brisbane, find them at Hand Sourced.
+For more on Grassland Poultry, click here.